Unity Party of America: 2024 election

 On December 21, 2023, Donnie Harold Harris, the President of the Unity party of Indiana, and Hammons announced that for the first time in the Unity Party's history that there will be a Unity Presidential primary which will determine the candidate in time for the April 13, 2024, Unity party convention.
 Additionally, the pair announced that former party chairman Elijah Herson will be moderating a debate.

 On April 6, 2024, The Unity Party nominated Paul Noel Fiorino and Matthew May for president and vice president respectively at the 7th United National Convention over Google Meet.
 However, the Colorado faction of the party, which has the party's ballot access, met on April 13, 2024 and nominated independent Cornel West.
 It would be at this time when the Colorado party started to butt heads with the national party.
 By May 2025 the Colorado affiliate announced that it would instead be seeking an affiliation to the Justice for All Party.

 Robert F. Kennedy Jr.'s 3rd party presidential campaign had also approached the Unity Party of Colorado for their nomination before they gave it to West.

+2026 election

+In the run-up to the 2026 elections, Karl Schneider, a former vice chair of the El Paso County, Colorado Republican Party, wrote an opinion piece for the Colorado Springs Gazette explaining why he left the Republican Party to join the Unity Party, citing "leadership rooted in integrity, not ideology" and a path "rooted in respect, responsibility and real problem-solving."
+He went on to say that the Unity Party "is a party for veterans, educators, entrepreneurs, and civic leaders who believe in working together to get things done."
+He concluded with describing the Unity Party as "a call to action."

+In or before June 2026, a new Unity Party of Colorado website unitypartycolorado.us, listing five Unity Party candidates and one Forward Party candidate endorsed by the Unity Party, was launched.